Python API¶

 - Parameters

-(table, start=None, end=None)¶ Return a new Table from a subset of given Table rows.
+Return a new Table from a range of given Table rows.

 - Parameters